greypaschall/autoServerProject/README.md

 This project has been my introduction to automation basics and cloud hosting services.
 Using the foundational knowledge I gained while studying for my AWS solutions architect certification, I set out to build the cheapest possible Minecraft server, with minimal overhead and no manual upkeep.
 This system can spin up only when needed and stay off when idle.

 >Player connects to listener IP
-  Ingame they will see a motd saying "Starting up please wait ~2 minutes"
+  >Ingame they will see a motd saying "Starting up please wait ~2 minutes"
->Listener watches for valid TCP handshake and calls AWS Lambda function to start the server from a launch template The launch template bootstraps the instance:
+>Listener watches for valid TCP handshake and calls AWS Lambda function to start the server from a launch template
+  >The launch template bootstraps the instance:
-    =restoring world data from an S3 bucket
+    >restoring world data from an S3 bucket
-    =start the minecraft server with a custom launch configuration in a tmux session =creates a cloudwatch metric if one does not exist to publish active players report to AWS =dynamically creates a script to report active players connected =runs reportplayers script in a crontab every minute
+    >start the minecraft server with a custom launch configuration in a tmux session
+    >creates a cloudwatch metric if one does not exist to publish active players report to AWS
+    >dynamically creates a script to report active players connected
+    >runs reportplayers script in a crontab every minute
 >Player reconnects to listener IP and is tunneled to the IP of the spun up instance
 >Player disconnects
 > After ~4 minutes the metric has reported 0 active players and the Alarm goes off